drb0r1s/useResponsiveObj/README.md

 ```

 ## Change Components (Custom Breakpoints Object)
 - **Components** can also be changed in this way.
-Based on the *Custom Breakpoints object*, depending on the current screen width, different components will be displayed depending on what it is intended for *(<Mobile /> and <Desktop />)*.
+Based on the *Custom Breakpoints object*, depending on the current screen width, different components will be displayed depending on what it is intended for *(Mobile and Desktop)*.

 ```js
 import React, { useMemo } from "react";